haiwen/seafile-user-manual/en/drive_client/drive_client_for_macos.md

 ### Is it compatible to SeaDrive 1.0 and SeaDrive 2.0?

-SeaDrive 3.0 will use any existing accounts and their metadata (stored under ~/Library/Containers/com.seafile.seadrive.fprovider).
-But it will not use the cached files from SeaDrive 1.0 and SeaDrive 2.0.
-So any locally cached files in 1.0 version or 2.0 version will not be accessible in 3.0 version.
-You can start SeaDrive 1.0 or SeaDrive 2.0 again to upload the files to server or copy them out.
+No. SeaDrive 3.0 does not require a system extension to be installed, SeaDrive 1.0 and SeaDrive 2.0 do.

 ### How do I clean the cache?

-You can manually choose which folders or files to be cached locally.
-If you find a folder consumes too much space, just choose to "Remove Download" on that folder and all cached files in that folder will be cleaned.
+Since seadrive will automatically free up space when the cache size exceeds the limit, you don't need to clean the cache.